A180 road (England): Construction

+Council favoured the A18 route, and Habrough parish council had put forward another route.
+Officially it was the Brigg Bypass to Grimsby Section of the Sheffield - Grimsby Trunk Road, to be completed by 1982.

+In September 1979 the road route, as the A18, was confirmed.
+14 miles would cost £30m, to start by the end of 1980.
+Another enquiry was held at Ulceby on Tuesday 22 January 1980.

+Budge started work on Tuesday 5 May 1981; the contract was £13m for eight miles in May 1981, to finish in the summer of 1983.
+Monk were given the contract of £14.5m in early October 1981, to start in late October 1981, for the six miles from Ulceby to Pyewipe.

+The first 5.75 miles opened in late March 1983.

 History and noise

 The A180 was opened in 1983 as an extension to the M180.

-Its ribbed concrete surface makes it the noisiest road in the United Kingdom.
+Its ribbed concrete surface made it the noisiest road in the United Kingdom at that time.
 In June 2017, sound levels inside a family car travelling along the road were measured at up to 92 decibels.

 In the 2000s, parts of the road that lie close to inhabited areas were resurfaced with tarmac following continued complaints and campaigns.
 Calls for the entire stretch of the road to be resurfaced continued.
 In March 2018 it was announced that the remaining concrete sections would be resurfaced in three stages at a cost of £10 million.